Thursday, April 3, 2025

 Of course there are Christians who’ve functionally removed the Fatherhood of God from how they view His character.
 What’s wrong with Islam is mostly what it has in common with Calvinism.

-This is in my opinion also the key to how to solve the issue of the Qurran and later Islamic Sources claiming the Jews claimed an Uzair to be the Son of God.
-I think Sallam ibn Mishkam really condemned Muhammad for rejecting that Israel is God's Son as demonstrated in Exodus 4:22-23 and Hosea 11:1.
-The Etymology of where Uzair I can't be sure of but it could Usayr ibn Zarim the leader of the Banu Nadir which was Sallam's clan and Muhammad chose to word his response like they were saying this of Usayr specifically.
+This is in my opinion also the key to how to solve the issue of the Quran and later Islamic Sources claiming the Jews claimed an Uzair (commonly mistranslated Ezra) to be the Son of God.
+I think Sallam ibn Mishkam really condemned Muhammad for rejecting that Israel is God's Son as stated in Exodus 4:22-23 and Hosea 11:1.
+The Etymology of Uzair I can't be sure of but it could be Usayr ibn Zarim the leader of the Banu Nadir which was Sallam's clan and Muhammad chose to word his response like they were saying this of Usayr specifically.

 Sam Aronow is a Jewish History YouTuber who I view as the Modern Josephus in that his presentation of history is better the more recent it is.
 He provides an invaluable breakdown of the History of Modern Zionism for example.
 But every video on Ancient History is filled with glaring issues that to someone like me who’s into the primary sources for these subjects are very frustrating to listen to.